hello4r1end/otp_attack1/README.md

 ---

-Note: Ensure to replace `[repository URL]` with the actual URL of the GitHub repository.
+Note: Ensure to replace https://github.com/hello4r1end/otp_attack1  with the actual URL of the GitHub repository.
 This documentation provides a general overview and basic usage guide for the script.
 Users are encouraged to read the source code for more in-depth understanding.